|Treatment at the St. Elizabeth Breast Care Center|

 At the St. Elizabeth Breast Care Center, we believe that simply knowing what to expect can eliminate a lot of anxiety and give you a more positive experience.
 That’s why we offer the only pre-surgery class in the area.

 During this free hour-and-a-half class, taught by a breast cancer nurse navigator, you will learn:

-The Preparing for Breast Cancer Surgery class meets weekly on Wednesday at Saint Elizabeth Regional Medical Center.
-The class is free and open to patients of Saint Elizabeth.
+The Preparing for Breast Cancer Surgery class meets weekly on Wednesday at St Elizabeth.
+The class is free and open to patients of St. Elizabeth.
 You are welcome to bring a friend or family member.
 Preregistration is required through the CARE office at 402-219-7123.